Selling a House With Code Violations? Review Your Options

 Other areas where code violations can be discovered:

-• Use of polybutylene piping – An inexpensive, flexible, freeze-resistant plastic tubing used for plumbing from 1978 to 1995 that can break and leak over time, causing water damage.
+• Polybutylene piping: This is an inexpensive, flexible, freeze-resistant plastic tubing used for plumbing from 1978 to 1995 that can break and leak over time, causing water damage.

-• Missing expansion tank for water heater – A water vessel placed inline in a closed hot water plumbing system to help protect against leaks caused by excessive pressure due to the natural expansion of water as it’s heated.
+• Missing expansion tank for water heater: This small tank is a water vessel placed inline in a closed hot water plumbing system to help protect against leaks caused by excessive pressure due to the natural expansion of water as it’s heated.

-• Windows not up to local housing standards – Glazing must be free of holes and cracks, with no missing portions and must be supported by frames that provide secure and sealed connections to the wall.
-Glazing, sashes and frames shall connect securely to limit the infiltration of water, moisture and air in accordance with the HUD requirements.
-Windows along stairways and landings or that have nine cumulative square feet must be made of safety glass.
+• Windows not up to local housing standards: Glazing must be free of holes and cracks, with no missing portions, and must be supported by frames that provide secure and sealed connections to the wall.
+Glazing, sashes and frames shall connect securely to limit the infiltration of water, moisture, and air in accordance with the HUD requirements.
+Windows located along stairways, landings, or those with a total area of nine square feet or more must be made of safety glass.

-• Rooms added after original construction – Work must be permitted and meet building code.
-This issue often arises, Davis notes, especially with flippers.
+• Rooms added after original construction: Work must be permitted and meet the building code.
+Davis notes that this issue often arises, especially with flippers.
 “One of the big things is building permits for bathrooms, additions, and finished basements.”

 • Significantly deficient